 What are the new France travel restrictions and when do they start?

-All holidays and business trips are off until further notice – but transit journeys are allowed
+For British travellers, holidays and business trips to France – as well as most family visits – are banned until further notice

 Related video: Omicron Is Spreading Faster Than Any Other Variant, WHO Director Warns